nautobot/nautobot-app-dns-models/docs/admin/install.md

 pip install nautobot-dns-models
 ```

-To ensure Nautobot DNS Models is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `dns-models` package:
+To ensure Nautobot DNS Models is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-dns-models` package:

 ```shell
 echo nautobot-dns-models >> local_requirements.txt